The Definitive Guide

 Scenario B — Stock rises above $230: Shares called away at $230.
 You sell for $230, your cost basis was $218.50, plus $280 call premium = $1,430 total profit ($11.50 capital gain + $280 call premium + $1,150 from CSP phase).

-When your covered call is exercised, your 100 shares are automatically sold at the strike price.
-The total return on your wheel cycle includes: all put premiums collected during Phase 1, the capital gain (or loss) from the stock price difference, and all call premiums collected during Phase 3.
+When your covered call gets exercised, your 100 shares are sold at the strike price automatically.
+Your total return for the whole wheel cycle = all put premiums + all call premiums + any capital gain from the share price difference.

-Key Takeaway: Sell covered calls at or above your cost basis.
-Never lock in a loss out of impatience.
-Each call premium further reduces your cost basis.
-Getting called away completes the wheel and frees up capital for the next cycle.
+The short version: Sell calls at or above your cost basis.
+Never lock in a loss because you're bored.
+Every call premium lowers your cost basis further.
+Getting called away is the win condition — it completes the cycle and frees your capital.

 6. Completing the Wheel: Full Cycle P&L